Maia-Everett/lintian.eu/_posts/2024-05-18-warcraft-retrospective-26.md

 This raises so many questions that I don't know where to begin.

 The Prophet urged Thrall to sail to Kalimdor, but didn't give him any specific directions.
 Thrall randomly bumped into Cairne, who told him the legend of the Oracle of Stonetalon Peak.
 We don't know how Jaina learned of this cavern, but maybe she just randomly stumbled upon some local lore.
-And then the Prophet flew in here, past all the guards and traps, and... waited for them both in this final chamber as part of some ridiculously convoluted scene to impersonate the Oracle?
+And then the Prophet flew in here, past all the guards and traps, and... waited for them both in this final chamber as part of some ridiculously convoluted scheme to impersonate the Oracle?

 *What's going on?* Did he somehow foresee that Thrall and Jaina would both find their way here at the exact same moment?
 That's called "reading the script", and it still doesn't explain how they went in at the exact same moment.
 It's a ridiculous contrivance that requires both a massive coincidence and the Prophet reading the script in advance.